lucavallin/verto/README.md

 Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why Good First Issue exists.

+## What is different in this fork?
+The original project is unmaintained, but I find the website very useful and I would like to keep it alive.
+I am also replacing Nuxt.js & Python for Next.js & Typescript.

 ## Adding a new project

 You're welcome to add a new project in Good First Issue, and we encourage all projects &mdash; old and new, big and small.